Basic Requirements for Living Off the Land

 Living off the land sounds like a romantic life: waking with the sun, cooking up your own pastured eggs, skipping out to the garden with your hoe, fetching your water from a well behind your house, happily looking after your dogs, cats, goats and horses.
 A hot herbal tea when the day is done, feet up by the kitchen fire.

-Before taking the plunge and buying a plot of land, it might be wise to rent nearby — see what it’s like to live in the area you’d like to buy in, get a feel for the people and the land.
+Before taking the plunge and buying a plot of land, it might be wise to rent nearby — see what it’s like to live in the area you’d like to buy in, and get a feel for the people and the land.
 There’s quite a lot to consider, so I invite you to explore some of the fundamentals.

 Low Expenses and Frugal Living

 To attain such a blissful, rural life, there are obviously some practical matters one needs to address.
 Perhaps most importantly, expenses must remain within budget.
 Oftentimes, living off the land necessitates living frugally.
 This simply means cutting back on big, lavish expenses; perhaps reducing month-to-month costs by thinking twice about the need for new appliances, for instance, or new clothes.